openshift-labs/learn-katacoda/introduction/getting-started/1explore-cli.md

 The CLI exposes the underlying Kubernetes orchestration system with the enhancements made by OpenShift.
 Users familiar with Kubernetes will be able to adapt to OpenShift quickly.
 The CLI is ideal in situations where you are:

-1) Working directly with project source code.
+1) Working directly with project source code

-2) Scripting OpenShift operations.
+2) Scripting OpenShift operations

-3) Restricted by bandwidth resources and cannot use the web console.
+3) Restricted by bandwidth resources and cannot use the web console

 For this section, our task is going to be creating our first project.